urobor/urobor.github.io/_posts/2014-01-06-ex-1-pt-1-YouTube-downloader.markdown

 ![Menu element image](/img/ex-1-pt1-old-dwn-downloaded-vid.png "Already downloaded example")

-This kind of functionality will be transfered to version with UI based on browser build-in widgets and panels.
+This kind of functionality will be transferred to version with UI based on browser build-in widgets and panels.
 See part-2.